 What Causes Snoring?

 Snoring is an unmistakable hoarse sound that occurs when a person's airway is partially blocked while sleeping.
 When sleeping, the muscles in the soft palate (roof of the mouth), tongue and throat relax.
-According to the American Academy of Dental Sleep Medicine, the soft tissues in the throat can relax enough to partially obstruct the airway.
+According to Mayo Clinic, the soft tissues in the throat can relax enough to partially obstruct the airway.
 Soft tissues in the throat vibrate as air flows past, generating the noise.
 The more narrowed the airway becomes, the more forceful the air flow becomes.
 This causes an increase in vibration of the tissues, which is what causes snoring to become louder.

 Statistics and Causes of Snoring

 Snoring is extremely common and can affect almost anyone.
-The prevalence of habitual snoring has been estimated by the American Academy of Dental Sleep Medicine to be 24 percent of adult women, 40 percent of adult men and 10 to 12 percent of children.
+The prevalence of habitual snoring has been estimated by Sleep Education to be 24 percent of adult women, 40 percent of adult men and 10 to 12 percent of children.

 Snoring is so prevalent because there are many common causes of snoring.
-According to the Mayo Foundation for Medical Education and Research, American Academy of Dental Sleep Medicine and American Association of Oral and Maxillofacial Surgeons, these causes include the following:
+According to Mayo Clinic, these causes include the following: